0xPolygon/polygon-docs/docs/cdk/how-to/configure-agglayer.md

-Polygon AggLayer is a web service that receives zero-knowledge proofs from different CDK chains and checks their soundness before sending the proof to L1 for verification.
+Polygon AggLayer is a web service that receives zero-knowledge proofs from multiple CDK chains and checks their soundness before sending them on to the L1 for verification.

 !!! important
-    Polygon manages the AggLayer in production at the current time.
+    - Polygon manages the AggLayer in production at the current time.

 !!! warning
     - The AggLayer is in development and subject to architectural changes.